WetHat/OnenoteTaggingKit/markdown/v5.0/Usage/Search/Finding Notes.md

    `All Notebooks`
    :   Pages from all notebooks currently open in OneNote are included in the
        search result.
-2. Search query input box for full text search quavailable while focus is on the query input box:{id="Dia-2"}
+2. Search query input box for full text search.
+Following key bindings are available while focus is on the query input box:{id="Dia-2"}

     `ESC`
     :   Clear the query input box.
 To update the query tap or click the search